 Exercise and Happiness; It’s Not A Myth

 When we work out and are active on a regular basis we are less stressed out, less anxious and generally happier.
 It is not a coincidence.
 Studies show that there is a direct link between exercising and happiness for a number of reasons.
 Yes I’m sure you have already heard about the endorphins, the statements about happy hormones have been thrown about for years, so let’s delve deeper into why exercise makes you happy.
-When we start to exercise our brain recognizes this as a moment of stress.
+When we start fitathletic.com exercise our brain recognizes this as a moment of stress.
 As our heart rate increases, the brain thinks we are either fighting the enemy or fleeing from it.
 To protect ourselves and our brain from stress, we release a protein called BDNF (Brain Derived Neurotropic Factor).
 This BDNF has a protective and also reparative element to our memory neurons and acts as a reset switch.
 That’s why we often feel so at ease and can think clearer after exercising, which of course leads to feelings of happiness.
 At the same time, endorphins, a hormone which fights stress, is released in to our brain.
 Endorphins main purpose is to minimize the discomfort of exercise, block the feeling of pain and leave us with a feeling of euphoria.
 BDNF and endorphins are the reasons exercise makes us feel happier.
 The strange thing is that they have similar addictive behaviour as morphine, heroine or nicotine.
 The difference is Exercise Is Good For Us.

 How To Maximize The Benefits of Exercise

-To maximize the benefits of exercising the key is CONSISTENCY.
+To maximize the benefits of power of fitness is the key is CONSISTENCY.
 In other words Exercise 5 Times Per Week.
 The intensity of the work out or the length of time spent doing it is not nearly as important as the regularity of 5 Times Per Week.
 To get the highest level of fat loss, fitness, strength, well-being and happiness from activity we do not have to become professional athletes.
 A much smaller amount is needed to reach the level where happiness and productivity in everyday life peaks.
 Just thirty minutes 5 Times per Week will fast forward fat loss, help us to tone and change our body shape, build strength of body and mind, reduce risk of disease, prolong our life expectancy and enhance our feelings of happiness.